 Being a resident of an Upper East Side apartment of pre-war construction in New York has not exactly been a walk in Central Park – I’ve had trouble with the electric system that I had rewired and upgraded to modern specifications: the plumbing that had to be overhauled, and though I have retained the old-style sinks, WC’s, and the bathtub in the washroom and bathroom, I had my kitchen modernized to my requirements.
 The walls have been stripped and repainted room by room over the three years that I’ve owned this single bedroom place to maintain a semblance of my sanity!
 I had my not very attractive metal framed, single-paned windows prepared for winter this year– each room has two 3 by 6 foot long windows, the bathroom sporting one with a 2 by 3 length, and the kitchen, a 2 by 4 one in breadth.
 One of the redeeming features of this then dump was its windows.
-I had the lot weather-stripped and caulked to prevent seepage of air, had white-painted wooden frames, window sills, and double paned glass installed.
-Then, I got rid of my old and practically useless vinyl venetian blinds with glee!
+I had the lot weather-stripped and caulked to prevent seepage of air, had white-painted wooden frames, window sills, and double-paned glass installed.
+Then, I got rid of my old and practically useless vinyl blinds with glee!
 As this was my only major spruce up effort this year, I decided to go the whole hog and outfit my windows in style.

 I’d been seeing ads for cellular shades from Zebrablinds and a whole lot of other distributors, and now, I just had to check them out –

 Cellular shades or more interestingly, Honeycomb shades as they’re otherwise known, are energy efficient, temperature and sound insulating window treatments that offer a unique versatility.
 They’re made out of polyester fabric, in a cellular construction, which means that air is trapped inside the hollow cells and acts as a barrier against the cold, heat, and noise outside a window and a room.
 This improves the R-value of the window.
 Visualize a series of vertically stacked hexagons which draw air in from the sides, and collapse neatly, taking up hardly any space as the shades are pulled up.
 That’s how they were initially conceptualized.
 Today, they are available in double-celled layers, and some manufacturers even boast triple-celled layers, while others even have one hexagonal cylinder enclosing another, to offer insulation in regions that experience extreme weather fluctuations.
 Believe me, NY certainly fits this bill!
-Maybe not as severely as areas in Canada, Russia, and Oz, but certainly to some extent, especially the winter of 2013-14, when we experienced cold way below zero!
+Maybe not as severely as areas in Canada, Russia, and Oz, but certainly to some extent, especially the winter of 2013-14, when we experienced a cold way below zero!

 Single-layered honeycomb shades are made with two layers of fabric seamlessly glued together while the double-layered shades are made with three layers of the same.
 Honeycomb shades can have R-values of 2 to 6, depending on the number of cell layers and if the cells have coatings within or not.
 Studies have shown that they block up to 62% heat transfer through a window.
 This results in substantial reductions in power bills – and I can certainly do with this advantage!